 OTTER

-OTTER in the thermal vacuum chamber
+OTTER model in the thermal vacuum chamber

-The OTTER small satellite mission comprises the planning, integration, testing, launch and operation of a small satellite in cooperation with industrial partners.
+The OTTER nano satellite mission comprises the planning, integration, testing, launch and operation of a small satellite in cooperation with industrial partners.
 During these phases, capability gaps in relation to Responsive Space are identified and research areas for increased flexibility, modularity and accelerated development in space processes for the launch, ground and space segments are derived.

 By including the mission into international cooperation, OTTER will make an important contribution to research into Responsive Space and maritime reconnaissance.
 To this end, operational concepts for data fusion with other sensor systems and distributed operation are being developed.